1. Using Appulate

 The Request to bind button is available only to agency users and only if the market uses the Appulate submission type.

-The Request to bind button initiates policy binding on the part of an agency.
-However, it can be inactive (orange) due to the reasons below.
+The Request to bind button initiates policy binding for an agency.

 Appointment

 If your agency hasn't secured an appointment with the market you're binding a policy with, the Request to bind button will be inactive.
-Clicking it opens the Appointment Status Notification dialog, from where you can initiate the appointment.
+Clicking it will open the Appointment Status Notification dialog, from where you can initiate the appointment.

-Once you get appointed, the Request to bind button will become active and you can proceed.
+Once you get appointed, the Request to bind button will become active and you will be able to proceed.

 request appointment dialog